JuntaoHuang/multiscale-chemical-reaction/README.md

 ## Cite
 J. Huang, Y. Zhou, and W.-A. Yong.
-[Data-driven discovery of multiscale chemical reactions governed by the law of mass action](https://www.sciencedirect.com/science/article/pii/S0021999121006380), Journal of Computational Physics, 448, 110743, 2022.
+[Data-driven discovery of multiscale chemical reactions governed by the law of mass action](https://www.sciencedirect.com/science/article/pii/S0021999121006380), *Journal of Computational Physics*, 448, 110743, 2022.